 Section B: Practice of Radionuclide Imaging (RDGY P006) Operating principles.
 Scanning techniques.
 Clinical applications to include consideration of examination techniques on both a systemic and regional basis, encompassing principles and applications image analysis.
 Radiopharmacy design and operation.
 Radiopharmaceuticals.
 Radiation Protection and Dosimetry: General dosimetry and dose measurement.
-Dose calculations.
-Legislation: general and specific.
+Dose calculations, Legislation: general and specific.
 Hazard control.
 Section C: Technology of Radionuclide Imaging (RDGY P003) Radiation detection.
 Computers and electronics.
 Gamma camera.
 Calibrators, monitors, counters and dosimeters.
 Quality assurance.
 SPECT and PET.
 Radiopharmacy.
 Radionuclides.
 Cyclotron.
 Isotope generator.
 Section D: Clinical Component (RDGY P008) Candidates will spend approximately 1000 hours in Radionuclide Imaging departments during the course.
 This is nearly a full time commitment, during which candidates will be required to undertake an extensive range of examinations.
 Clinical practice will be supervised by course lecturers, in liaison with departmental staff.
 Candidates will complete a written log of clinical practice, including detailed case studies and audit of their own practice.
 Candidates will also undergo ongoing assessment of clinical skills, with marks accruing to the final mark for the record of clinical practice.
-Radiograp hy HIGHER DIPLOMA IN DIAGNOSTIC IMAGING (Ultrasound) Additional Course Information Candidates may apply to study a limited number of modules, in which case a Certificate rather than a Diploma will be awarded.
+HIGHER DIPLOMA IN DIAGNOSTIC IMAGING (Ultrasound) Additional Course Information Candidates who have completed the Higher Diploma in Diagnostic Imaging or other qualification deemed equivalent, may apply to study individual practice, in which case a Certificate will be awarded.
 Course Content The Higher Diploma programme comprises four sections: A, B, C and D. Section A: Professional Practice and Departmental Operation (RDGY P015) Each candidate follows a semi-optional combination of subjects, to a maximum of sixty contact hours.
-Guidance is given on the most appropriate combination of topics from the following: Professional Principles and Study and presentation skills.
-Services, facilities and ----------------------------- ------- ----- -------------- --------- ----------- ------------ ----- Transferable Skills: computer applications.
-Literature critique.
-Department operation.
-Patient considerations.
-Infection control.
-Medico-legal responsibilities in professional development.
-Counselling: Counselling theories.
-Listening and reflecting.
-Bereavement and loss.
-Care of the counsellor.
-Includes group work.
+Guidance is given on the most appropriate combination of topics from the following: Obligatory Subjects: